sankarvj/datasync/README.md

 #Sync adapter

-    Performs datasync between client and server by some simple design and it helps the developer by extracting the monotonous code needed for sync in a single place.
+    Performs datasync between client and server with some minimal design changes in the database.
+In the flow of data fetching it extracts the invariant code needed for sync logic in to a common place.

     User has to write their own implementation to store local data and retrive server data.
 In between that they can call their methods via this adapter to achive the sync.

         oldsetup : mobile_client ----> controller ----> api ----> network ----> web_server